 Gratitude

 “Thank you” is the main message in a Veterans Day email.
-Sometimes a simple “Thank you for your service” campaign with a clear message honoring our American heroes is perfect to show appreciation.
+Sometimes, a simple “Thank you for your service” message is all it takes to show appreciation.

 Patriotism and freedom